Gonville – Period elegance and modern luxury meet in this boutique setting.

 - Bus: Buses from the nearby St Paul’s Road and Downing College stops run directly to the central bus station in one direction and the railway station in the other.

 - Taxis, Uber: A taxi from the train station to the hotel costs around £4.
 An Uber is in the same range, though cheaper for longer trips.

-The Gonville Hotel – What’s Nearby?
+Gonville – What’s Nearby?